Interview

 “Of course, you must be used to that sort of thing,” I ventured.
 How could any red-blooded male know her and not fall in love?”

 “I wouldn’t quite put it like that.
 But it’s okay,” she laughed again.
-I think the ice is broken.
+Ah, the ice is broken.

-I wondered again why she had agreed to this meeting—an incoherent request from an unknown, wannabe writer to her manager.
-Lucky to be here, I guess.
+I wondered again why she had agreed to this meeting based on an incoherent request from an unknown, wannabe writer to her manager.

 “I’m already working on my memoirs,” she paused, adding, “As you know.”

 “Yes, and it’s great.
 Reading it is fantastic preparation for what I want to do.
-But I want to go deeper to the real woman behind the mask, under the glamour and glitz.
-Reach the child within.”
+But I want to go deeper into the real woman behind the mask, under the glamour and glitz.
+Reach the child within, so to speak.”

 She looked at me sharply.
-“Wow, that sounds dangerous.
+“Wow, that sounds risky.
 I’d better watch out.”
 She laughed.

-“You’ll have full editorial control.
+“You’ll have full editorial control, of course.
 If you don’t like something, it won’t go in.”
-I knew she had already felt betrayed by others in the past.
+I knew she had problems in the past.
 It won’t happen with me, babe.

 She looked at me doubtfully.
 “What if we disagree?”